 Tables may contain some data that needs to be precached in RAM.
 At the moment,

 .spm files are fully precached (they contain attribute data, blob attribute data, keyword table and killed row map, respectively.)
 Without seamless rotate, rotating a table tries to use as little RAM as possible and works as follows:

 - new queries are temporarily rejected (with "retry" error code);

 searchdwaits for all currently running queries to finish;

-searchdresumes serving queries from new index.
+searchdresumes serving queries from new table.

 However, if there's a lot of attribute or dictionary data, then preloading step could take noticeable time - up to several minutes in case of preloading 1-5+ GB files.